. . .

-Theary C. Seng is currently writing her second book, the founder of the Cambodian Center for Justice & Reconciliation, and the founding president of CIVICUS: Center for Cambodian Civic Education, registered with the Ministry of Interior.
+Theary C. Seng serves as the founding president of CIVICUS: Center for Cambodian Civic Education, a local NGO registered with the Ministry of Interior.
+She is also writing her second book.
+Prior, she founded the Cambodian Center for Justice & Reconciliation, now a major component of CIVICUS.
 After a 2-year stint as a commercial lawyer, Theary, in March 2006, joined the Center for Social Development, a local human rights organization based in Phnom Penh, Cambodia as its executive director until her removal in July 2009 by a politically-motivated court injunctive order.

 Theary was born in Phnom Penh, probably in January 1971.
 Under the Khmer Rouge, she lived in Svay Rieng province bordering Vietnam, where the killings were most intense and where she spent five months in Boeung Rei prison.
 The Khmer Rouge killed both her parents.
 She and her surviving family trekked across the border for Thailand in Nov.
 1979 and emigrated to the U.S. one year later.

 Since 1995, Theary has been in Cambodia volunteering with various labor and human rights groups.
 In January 2004, she moved permanently to live and work in her country of birth.
 Of choice, home is now again Cambodia.

 Theary graduated from Georgetown University’s School of Foreign Service (Washington, DC) with a Bachelor of Science in International Politics in 1995 and from the University of Michigan Law School with a Juris Doctor in 2000.
 Theary is a member of the New York Bar Association and American Bar Association.